We examined anonymized data of tens of thousands of members to find the most effective strategies to boost your progress.

 Here’s how it works: Traditional chains pool on the floor and attach to each end of the barbell.
 As you press up, each link comes off the floor, resulting in a heavier weight at the top of the movement (typically the easier part) and lower resistance at the bottom.
 Without chains, the bottom of the bench press is the point at which it’s hardest to push the weight and thus the most vulnerable position on the shoulder and shoulder girdle.
 That’s where the chains offer the least resistance so you can confidently explode upward.

-The graph below shows bench press improvements in exercisers who used the Chains feature on Tonal versus those who performed traditional bench presses on the trainer.
-The Tonal Chains feature functions the same way bulky and loud chains do in the gym but can be activated simply by pressing a button.
+The graph below shows bench press improvements in exercisers who used the Chains Mode feature on Tonal versus those who performed traditional bench presses on the trainer.
+The Tonal Chains feature functions the same way bulky chains do in the gym, but it can be activated simply by pressing a button.

 During the first three weeks or so, both groups experienced similar results.
 After three weeks, the Chains users surpassed the non-Chains users and after six weeks, Chains users made as much as 8 percent progress in strength gains on their bench press over the non-users.
 Adding on Chains after your third week of lifting can spike your strength by maximizing power and strength during different phases of the lift.